RazeLighter777/pinpam/README.md

 ```

 This will enable pinpam system-wide, including for sudo and Hyprlock (if installed).
 Adjust the `pinPolicy` values as needed for your security requirements.
 This will generate the necessary PAM configurations and udev rules automatically, and create the groups needed for tpm access.

+# Special Thanks
+Special thanks to creators of [rust-tss-esapi](https://github.com/parallaxsecond/rust-tss-esapi), the foundation of this utility, and all other tirelessly hardworking open source maintainers that made this project possible